jo/couchdb-best-practices/README.md

 ```

 In either way the deleted document will stay in the database, even after
-compactation.
+compaction.
 (That way the deletion can be propagated to all replicas.)
 Using the manual variant allows you to keep data, which might be useful for
 filtered replication or other purposes.
 Otherwise all properties will get removed
 except the plain stub: